krakenjs/memcookies/README.md

 #### 1. Manually

-- On evert ajax response, persist the `x-cookies` header
+- On every ajax response, persist the `x-cookies` header
 - On every ajax request, send the persisted `x-cookies` header

 For example: